hexagontk/hexagon/port_http_server/README.md

 The Call object provides you with everything you need to handle a http-request.

-It contains the underlying request and response, and a bunch of utility methods to return results or read parameters.
+It contains the underlying request and response, and a bunch of utility methods to return results, read parameters or pass attributes among filters/routes.

 The methods are available directly from the callback (`Call` is the callback receiver).
 You can check the [API documentation] for the full list of methods.